microsoft/ChakraCore-wiki/Roadmap.md

 * Flesh out TTD plumbing in ChakraCore-V8 shim/Node.js to allow record in Node.js and playback in ch.exe

 # Engineering Improvements
 * Introduce C++ unit testing mechanism.
-Plan is to use moswald's xUnit++
+Evaluating moswald's xUnit++ and [Criterion](https://github.com/Snaipe/Criterion)
-* Move JSRT API unit tests from internal testing mechanism to xUnit++
+* Move JSRT API unit tests from internal testing mechanism to new framework.
 * Establish a criteria and release cadence for creating public releases for ChakraCore